-A 3-day introductory course for all levels of licensed health and mental health professionals to inform and train them in the use of hypnotic language, principles and techniques to increase the efficacy of their work.
-Program sophistication: Introductory
+A 3-day intermediate course for licensed health and mental health professionals to strengthen and expand their skills in the use of hypnotic language, principles and techniques to increase the efficacy of their work.

 Philip L. Accaria, PhD, FASCH has taught hypnosis nationally for over 20 years for the American Society of Clinical Hypnosis (ASCH) as well as the Clinical Hypnosis Society of New Jersey (CHSNJ).
 He is a psychologist licensed for private practice and specializes in Indigenous Energy Medicine and Ideo-motor signaling methodologies.
 He is a Past President of both ASCH and CHSNJ.

 Richard B. Dauber, PhD is a founding partner of the Morris Psychological Group & Director of Child & Adolescent Services.
 He has over 25 yrs experience, published articles and lectures to many professional and non-professional groups on a variety of topics including hypnosis, pain management & sport psychology.
 He has taught hypnosis to psychologists in a program sponsored by NJPA.
 He has been twice President of the Morris County Psychological Association.